MORE THAN JUST A CUP OF COFFEE.

 Our story with Mama Nelly's coffee almost ended as soon as it began.

 In the spring of 2009 a farewell gift of a few pounds of unroasted coffee turned into a kitchen full of smoke and a laughable experience back in Colorado.
-Later that year, Zoe’s Café opened its doors and wisely decided to leave the roasting of coffee to others.
+Later that year, Zoe’s Café opened its doors (but wisely decided to leave the roasting of coffee to others.)

 In 2011, however, things radically changed when a team of 20 eager travelers ventured from Zoe’s to a coffee farm in Villa Rica, Peru.
 Our abrupt introduction to coffee farming in the Amazon jungle included lots of mud, little knowledge, and being changed by the huge hearts of the Quispe family.
 Our stories, dreams, and hearts quickly united on that trip, and the foundation for lifelong relationships with Benjamin and Anita began.
 Our eyes were opened to the powerful and mutually benefiting impact relationally traded coffee could have for their lives and for ours.